info-201a-sp22/exercises/chapter-02-exercises/exercise-1/README.md

 #  Exercise 1
 This exercise is a brief review of terminal commands.
-You will navigate through your files and eventually do some basic text analysis with a Presidential Inaugural Address.
+You will navigate through your files and eventually do some basic text analysis with a text from Project Gutenberg.

 Open up your command-line terminal, and perform the following tasks: